Synonyms: Uvulariaceae APNI*

 Fruit capsular; seeds few–many.

-Distribution and occurrence: World: 11 genera, 175 species, widespread, Africa, Mediterranean, Asia, Australia, New Zealand.
-Australia: 5 genera, 27 species, all States.
+Distribution and occurrence: World: 15 genera, 285 species, widespread, Africa, Mediterranean, Asia, Australia, New Zealand.
+Australia: 5 native genera, c.
+35 species, all States.

 Angiosperm Phylogeny Website (Family: Colchicaceae, Order: Liliales)

-These genera have often been included in the Liliaceae s. lat.
+These genera have often been included in the Liliaceae s. lat. but are supported as a distinct family in all recent classifications.
 Members of this family contain tropolonic alkaloids, including the toxic colchicine.

 | ||Key to the genera|| |